StatTag/JupyterKernelManager/README.md

 A C# library that allows you to run locally installed Jupyter kernels and interact with them to execute code and return results.

+_This is currently in a pre-release state.
+It is able to demonstrate proof of concept, but does not include all necessary features or error checking._

 ## Getting Started

 Clone the repository, and open `JupyterKernelManager/JupyterKernelManager.sln`.
 This will load the library project (`JupyterKernelManager`), the unit tests (`Tests`), as well as a simple command line test program (`LocalTest`).